opendocsg/slw-judgments-backfill/2015_SGHC_184/report.md

  (c) the mode and extent of publication.

-30     In _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ [2010] 4 SLR 357 (“ _Peter Lim_ ”), the Court of Appeal also considered relevant the “intended deterrent effect” of the award, especially where the defendant “has not simply got its facts wrong but has behaved outrageously from start to finish” (at [9]).
+30     In _Lim Eng Hock Peter v Lin Jian Wei and another and another appeal_ <span class="citation">[2010] 4 SLR 357</span> (“ _Peter Lim_ ”), the Court of Appeal also considered relevant the “intended deterrent effect” of the award, especially where the defendant “has not simply got its facts wrong but has behaved outrageously from start to finish” (at [9]).

 31     That said, there is no fixed formula governing the assessment of damages.
-To ensure that such assessments proceed in a coherent and principled fashion, sufficient regard must be paid to past awards in comparable cases, see _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ [2009] 1 SLR(R) 642 at [73] _per_ Belinda Ang J:
+To ensure that such assessments proceed in a coherent and principled fashion, sufficient regard must be paid to past awards in comparable cases, see _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ <span class="citation">[2009] 1 SLR(R) 642</span> at [73] _per_ Belinda Ang J:

  ...
 This approach is especially useful in promoting a rationally sustainable and coherent regime for damages for libel, and, as a corollary, in avoiding “the grossly exorbitant awards so often made by juries in other jurisdictions”...